Women's Leadership Program

 Peer Mentoring with Bentley Graduate Students

-Professional Mentoring with an Executive Women in Field of Interest
+Professional Mentoring with Executive Women in Field of Interest

 Personal Development Plan Completion

-MG 3900 - Global Women's Leadership Enrollment in this course for Spring 2015 semester.
-Full semester course with embedded international travel.
-Seven days in Sweden studying the impact of social and public policy on women's professional development.
+MG 3900 - Global Women's Leadership.
+This is a full semester course with embedded international travel to Sweden and Denmark to study the impact of social and public policy on women's professional development.
 Program participants must have room for this course in their spring schedules!

 Junior and senior undergraduate women who have demonstrated leadership potential are encouraged to apply.
 Students must have at least a 3.0 overall GPA for admittance to the program.